AVK check valves for water and wastewater

 What is a check valve?

-Check valves are generally installed in pipelines to prevent backflow.
-A check valve is basically a one-way valve, in which the flow can run freely one way, but if the flow turns the valve will close to protect the piping, other valves, pumps etc. If the flow turns and no check valve is installed, water hammer can occur.
-Water hammer often occur with an extreme force and will easily damage a pipeline or components.
+Check valves are one-way valves and are installed in pipes to prevent backflow.
+A check valve allows the flow to flow freely in one direction, but if the flow reverses, the valve automatically closes to protect the pipes, other valves, pumps, etc. If the flow reverses and a check valve is not installed, water hammer can occur.
+Water hammer is a phenomenon that occurs with extreme force and can cause significant damage to the pipe or its components.

 Ball check valve and swing check valve installed

-There are various types of check valves available for water and wastewater applications.
-They work in different ways but serve the same purpose.
-AVK offers a wide range of swing check valves, ball check valves, tilted disc check valves, slanted seat check valves, nozzle check valves and silent check valves.
-The most common types of check valves for water and wastewater are swing check valves and ball check valves:
+There are several types of check valves available for water and wastewater applications.
+They operate in different ways but serve the same purpose of preventing backflow.
+AVK offers a wide range of check valves including ball check valves, soft and hard seated butterfly check valves and nozzle check valves.
+The check valves can be installed both horizontally and vertically and are easy to maintain.
+The most commonly used check valves for water and wastewater are check valves and ball check valves.

 What is water hammer?

-If a pump stops or a valve closes too quickly, the flow will continue which will create vacuum downstream to a pump or valve and a very high pressure at the other end of the pipeline.
-When two different pressures are present in a pipeline, the flow will go in direction of the lowest pressure, which will create a pressure surge.
-The flow will continue to travel back and forth until the energy has dissipated, and the pressures are equalized.
+Pressure waves occur when a pump stops or a valve closes too quickly, allowing flow to continue and creating a vacuum downstream of the pump or valve, while very high pressure builds up at the other end of the pipe.
+When different pressures are present in the pipe, the flow will move toward the area of low pressure, creating a wave that continues to move back and forth until the energy is dissipated and the pressure has stabilized.

 AVK check valves